ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

 ### Decoding Repeating Groups

 Fields can be semantically bound into a repeating group.
-On the wire the repeating group has a header that defines the size in bytes of the block of fields in bytes and a count of how many times the block will repeat.
-Repeating groups provide callback to indicate the beginning and end of block of fields with counter details for the iteration count and the number of times it will repeat in total.
+On the wire the repeating group has a header that defines the size in bytes of the block of fields and a count of how many times the block will repeat.
+Repeating groups are signalled by callbacks to indicate the beginning and end of block of fields with counter details for the iteration count and the number of times it will repeat in total.

     public void onBeginGroup(final Token token, final int groupIndex, final int numInGroup) {